Raft crew paddling through Grade 4 rapids on the Tully River surrounded by lush World Heritage rainforest

 What if it rains?

 You're going to get wet anyway.
-The Tully runs year-round thanks to controlled hydro releases, so rain doesn't affect water levels.
+The Tully runs year-round thanks to controlled hydro releases, so light or moderate rain doesn't affect water levels.
 Tours operate in almost all weather.
-If conditions are genuinely dangerous, the operator will cancel and offer a full refund or reschedule.
+If conditions are genuinely dangerous (heavy storms, lightning, cyclonic activity), the operator will cancel and offer a full refund or reschedule.

 Why does the tour take 12 hours?